fac24/week2-Minju-Hussain-Asmahan-George/README.md

 https://purr-thday.herokuapp.com/birthdays

 ## To run the application as a developer:
-- Clone the repo `(week2-Minju-Hussain-Asmahan-George)` and cd into the folder.
+- Clone the repo `gh repo clone fac24/week2-Minju-Hussain-Asmahan-George` and cd into the folder.
 - Install all dependencies to run your server `npm install`.
 - Start your server `npm run dev`.
 - Visit `http://localhost:3000` to view the application.